Jumpscale/Docs/AtYourService/AtYourServiceParent.md

 ```

-A service is also identified by its parent, so two services with the same domain/name/instance can exits if they have different parents.
+A service is also identified by its parent, so two services with the same domain/role/instance can exits if they have different parents.

 This is useful for grouping services of a certain location/node together.
 Then, performing any action is made easier.

-#To create a nested child service:
 ```
 # First, create the parent
 # Note that the parent can be any service